 - The restraint is not injurious to the public.

 Some states require a non-competition to include a buy-out.
-The buy-out amount is usually equal to one year’s compensation for the physician.
+The buy-out amount usually equals one year’s compensation for the medical professional.

 Is a Non-Compete Enforceable in Every State?